EricDriussi/host-your-own/README.md

 ansible-playbook run.yml
 ```

-Optionally and for debugging purposes, you can use the `--tags` flag, to run only the selected roles (tags):
+You can use the `--tags` flag, to run only the selected roles (tags):

 ```sh
 ansible-playbook run.yml --tags="harden,nextcloud,searx"
 ```

+---

+By default, this script attempts to establish an ssh connection with the `root` user of the provided VPS, creates a remote user called `ansible` and **blocks** further `root` connections.

+This is done to install all services as a non-root user for obvious reasons.

+If you already have a fully-setup, password-less sudo and docker user that you would rather use, change the `username` and `create_remote_user` vars in `inventory.yml` accordingly.

-## 🤔 Post-install
+## Post-install

 ### General

-After the main playbook is done, you should find a Nextcloud and SearxNG instances under their respective subdomains.
+After the main playbook is done, you should find a Nextcloud, Gitea and SearxNG instances under their respective subdomains.

-These should work as expected out of the box.
+These should work as expected out of the box, there should be an **admin** account already setup for Nextcloud and Gitea.

 Have a look around and make yourself at home!